iamxym/Deep-Fourier-based-Arbitrary-scale-Super-resolution-for-Real-time-Rendering/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 license.